 Alan Cooper set to retire as CEO in 2022

-Following a lengthy career at The Friendlies Society Private Hospital, Alan Cooper announced his retirement as CEO effective 8 July 2022.
+Following a lengthy career at The Friendlies Society Private Hospital, Alan Cooper announced his retirement as CEO.
 Alan will work closely with the Board of Directors to assist with the selection of a new CEO and to ensure a smooth transition in the change of management.

 Mr Cooper started as the Director of Nursing at The Friendly Society Private Hospital in January 1998 and took on the position of CEO of the Hospital in September 1998.